 The majority of pharmacies—including large chains and small independent pharmacies—participate in this program

 *Patients whose prescriptions will be paid for in part or in whole by Medicare, Medicaid, or any similar federal or state healthcare program, are not eligible for savings or rebates according to federal and state law.
 Patients must visit a participating pharmacy for savings or rebates on their LUCEMYRA prescriptions.
 Maximum benefits may apply.
+Other restrictions may apply.
+For more information, please see Terms and Conditions at LUCEMYRA.com.

 US WorldMeds Patient Assistance Program